fabricioyukio/elastic-rails-searchkick/readme.md

 ### 7 - Add the Seeding data for training

+The initial premise was that we should use some Stable Diffusion prompts curated by Gustavo.
+So in order to do that we must acquire those prompts.
 Get the PARQUET files from: https://huggingface.co/datasets/Gustavosta/Stable-Diffusion-Prompts/blob/main/README.md

 - Download one of the files (train.parquet or eval.parquet).